Recommended Agent: On-Premises

 The Windows Server Inspector pulls data for local accounts.

 To review data from accounts on the Active Directory domain, please use our Active Directory Inspector.

 For more information on what data the Windows Server Inspector pulls, please review our System Inspector Summary document.

 The Windows Inspector requires a Windows Server 2012 or greater.

-Your first Windows Inspector will likely be the one auto-discovered by installing your on-premise Windows Agent.
+Your first Windows Inspector will likely be the one auto-discovered by installing your on-premises Windows Agent.
 Setting up that inspector and then following on with an Active Directory inspector will auto-discover other Windows Servers joined to Active Directory.

 - Run that first Windows inspector.
 In addition to landing data about that server, it will auto-discover Active Directory if the server is an AD domain controller and will auto-discover and auto-activate a Network Discovery Inspector.

 - If you install an Agent on a server that is not a domain controller, deploy an Active Directory inspector to auto-discover the other Windows Servers on this network.

 - The Active Directory Inspector will auto-discover the other servers on your network.

 - The Network Discovery Inspector can discover several different types of network Inspectors as detailed on the Network Discovery Inspector page.

 - Verify that the Active Directory inspector on a given network has run at least once since the new version of this inspector was shipped to your Liongard instance.

 - Setup Agent permissions: Verify that the Agent through which you want to run multiple Windows inspections has been set up with service permissions sufficient to do so.
 See: Agent Service Permissions.

 - Activate launchpoints.
 Navigate in your Liongard instance to Admin > Inspectors > Windows and then check the Discovered Systems tab.
 Any auto-discovered systems that the Active Directory inspector found will appear here to be activated.

 - Note: We may auto-discover Windows servers that you have already setup with a Windows inspector either manually or via an Agent installed directly on the server.
 Use the Archive Launchpoints option to hide Discovered Systems that you don't wish to activate.